 Pros:

-- Supports custom integrations though native GUI
+- Supports custom integrations through native GUI

 - Has reverse ETL option